TritonDataCenter/rfd/rfd/0067/README.md

       separate platform versions on separate HNs.
 Perhaps only subset specific to that HN live on that HN's USB key?

+- Consider a ticket to have /mnt/usbkey -> /usbkey rsync'ing exclude all but those parts that a relevant.
+E.g. /usbkey/application.json isn't needed.
+  /usbkey/os is needed.
+Etc.

+- Ticket to drop 'assets-ip' metadata var.
+I don't think anything uses it.

+- Ticket to drop 'dhcpd_domain' (no one uses it) from config, and stop using registrar in dhcpd zones, because nothing uses or should need to lookup dhcpd zones in DNS.

 ### Code